Nutrient Remediation

 Scarier still is the possibility of harmful algal bloom development.
 Cyanobacteria (also known as blue-green algae) is known to produce dangerous toxins under the right conditions.
 Exposure to these toxins through swimming and recreation around a plagued waterbody may be connected to the development of neurodegenerative diseases such as ALS, Alzheimer’s, and Parkinson’s disease.
 Like other forms of algae, cyanobacteria is often fueled by the presence of excess nutrients in the water column.

-Improving Water Quality with Alum and Phoslock
+Improving Water Quality with Alum

 Thankfully, there are several ways to safely remove nutrients from your lake or stormwater pond.
 Alum is extremely effective at binding free radical nutrients, especially phosphorus, throughout the water column, creating a floc that sinks to the bottom of the waterbody and inactivates nutrient-rich sediment.
-Another nutrient remediation product called Phoslock contains a unique lanthanum modified clay with a high affinity to permanently lock with available phosphorous.
-Applications of Alum and Phoslock by a licensed professional can render phosphorous inactive and unable to transfer energy up the food chain.
-When water quality is more balanced, it becomes more difficult for algae and aquatic weeds to develop
+As the floc quickly sinks to the bottom of the waterbody, water quality and clarity improve and steadily enhance over time.
+The settled floc provides millions of phosphorus-binding sites, blocking the release of phosphorus from the sediment.

-Improve Water Quality with EutroSORB
+Restore Water Quality with TryMarine

 Implement Sustainable Solutions for Optimal Results